What's Up? (4 Non Blondes song)

-"What's Up?" is a song by American rock group 4 Non Blondes, released in June 1993 as the second single from their debut album, Bigger, Better, Faster, More!
+"What's Up?" (also known as "What's Going On?") is a song by American rock group 4 Non Blondes, released in March 1993 by Interscope Records as the second single from their debut album, Bigger, Better, Faster, More!
 (1992).
+The song was written and produced by lead singer Linda Perry; while the credited producer is David Tickle, Perry is adamant that her production, not Tickle's, was the version released to the public.

-It has gained popularity in the United States and in several European countries, peaking at number one in Austria, Belgium, Denmark, Germany, Iceland, Ireland, the Netherlands, Norway, Poland, Sweden, and Switzerland.
-The accompanying music video was directed by American film director Morgan Lawley and was also nominated in the category for Best Alternative Rock Video at the MTV Video Music Awards.
+"What's Up?" received generally positive reviews from critics and was 4 Non Blondes's most successful release.
+The single reached number 14 on the US Billboard Hot 100, topped the charts of 12 European countries, and entered the top 10 in five other countries.
+Its accompanying music video, directed by American film director Morgan Lawley, was nominated for Best Alternative Rock Video at the MTV Video Music Awards.